-- Staff with a certificate in First Aid at Work, Paediatric First Aid or Appointed Persons are qualified to administer basic First Aid.
-These staff should be the first point of contact for any incident wherever possible and always for serious incidents. - There will be at least one member of staff with first aid training on out of school visits.
+- Staff with a certificate in First Aid at Work and Paediatric First Aid are qualified to administer basic First Aid.
+These staff should be the first point of contact for any incident wherever possible and always for serious incidents. - There will be at least one member of staff with first aid training on out of school visits for under 5's.